 My Dog Wakes Up Too Early!

-Five things to do when your dog wakes you up too early every day!
+5 things to do when your dog wakes you up before you need to be up.

 Those last few minutes of sleep before the alarm goes off are a treasured sanctuary where we hide in dreams before the reality of the world intrudes.
 Few dog owners appreciate their canine pals robbing them of those golden moments.
 But some dogs seem to have an uncanny knack for anticipating the alarm by 15 or 20 minutes, and manage to routinely do just that.